codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

 Behind the scenes Codefresh will:

-1. First log in to the "staging" Docker registry using the "staging" credentials
+1. First log in to the "staging" Docker registry using the "staging" credentials.
-1. Build the Docker image, by resolving the `FROM` statements with "staging" images, pulling them as needed using the staging credentials
+1. Build the Docker image, by resolving the `FROM` statements with "staging" images, pulling them as needed using the staging credentials.
-1. Tag the Docker image
+1. Tag the Docker image.
-1. Log in to the "production" Docker registry
+1. Log in to the "production" Docker registry.
 1. Push the final Docker image to the "production" registry.

 If your primary Docker registry is also the one that is used in your pipelines, you don't need the `registry_context` property at all, as this is the default behavior.
 When searching for an image to pull Codefresh will look at all your Docker registries (if they manage only a single domain), plus your "primary" Docker registries in case you have multiple Docker registries for the same domain.